'The Audition' getting buzz for portraying hardships faced by some Latino actors in the industry

 PARK RIDGE, Ill (WLS) -- Actor Isaias Perez from the Rogers Park area debuted his first short film called "The Audition," which is getting praise for its portrayal of the adversities some Latino actors face with stereotyping in the entertainment industry.

 The 17-minute short film premiered last year and will be shown in over 15 film festivals in the U.S and Europe.
-It has already claimed two screenplay awards.
+It has already won two screenplay awards.

 Perez said his own experience as a professional actor of five years pushed him to write a script of his struggles in the industry.
 He said he did it in hopes of raising awareness of the lack of diverse characters for minority actors.